yashbhesaniya/fractional-differentiation-time-series/README_beta.md

 - Avoid making unnecessary changes to existing code or functions, unless they are aimed at improvements or bug fixes.
 - Changing the names of references that could impact other code or tests and potentially cause crashes should be avoided.
-- Whenever possible, consider adding new functions or methods rather than replacing existing ones.
-This helps maintain compatibility and avoids breaking dependencies.

 By adhering to these guidelines, we can ensure that our code contributions are well-organized, thoroughly tested, and compatible with the existing codebase.
 This promotes collaboration, readability, and maintainability within the project.